 Pronghorn Populations Are Declining, Along With Greater Sage-Grouse; Many Other Species Are Reliant on the Sagebrush Ecosystem

-The Sublette pronghorn herd has declined by close to 60% over the past decade!
+The Sublette pronghorn herd has declined by 40% over the past decade!

 To Protect This Extraordinary Phenomenon